artsy/README/playbooks/running-lunch-and-learn.md

 Twitter.
 Then take the speaker and a few folks out to lunch.
 Tataki is never a bad choice.
 Make sure to expense this meal.

 Later, Zoom.us will email you the video recording.
-Upload the video and the slides to the Artsy Engineering Dropbox folder and post a link to Slack.
+Upload the video and the slides to the [Everyone at Artsy/Lunch & Learn Dropbox folder][dropbox-folder] and post a link to Slack.
 Send a pull request to the [Lunch and Learn docs][lal] that adds the speaker to the list.
 Make sure to thank the speaker again over email, offer a copy of the video, and reiterate that we owe them a talk now.

 If the talk was given by an Artsy colleague, ask them if it would be appropriate to upload to YouTube for public viewing.
 Maybe even a quick [blog post][blog].